Home > Bleeding disorders > Haemophilia > Newly diagnosed with haemophilia > Who can help

 Who can help me, my family and my child?

 Your Haemophilia Treatment Centre (HTC) team has expertise in dealing with haemophilia and helping patients and their families at various stages of a child’s life.
-The team includes the haematologist (specialist doctor), nurse, physiotherapist and a psychosocial professional who could be a psychologist, social worker or counsellor.
+The team includes the haematologist (specialist doctor), nurse, physiotherapist and a psychosocial professional (psychologist, social worker or counsellor).
+Building a strong relationship with your HTC will be important in caring for your child and your family as a whole.

 Haemophilia Foundations are national and state/territory community organisations that provide information and support and can connect you to other parents.